 If you go for buying any one of these circular saw drives then, it is essential to know the basic difference between them, so let us take a deep view about the worm drive saw models and circular saw models.

 A new user can easily find out the saw drive model due to its shape and positioning.
 Because these two models have a difference in the position of the gearing and motor.
 In a circular saw model, a sidewinder uses a motor with a gear-type called a spur-gear.

 By nature of this gear, the motor must be in line with the spinning blade, and this means the blade spins fast, in the neighborhood of 6,000 rpm.
 Another thing to note about these type saws is the motor position permits a very compact model of lightweight circular saw-like reviewed in this article.

 On the other hand, a worm drive motor position at the rear part of the saw and its power is transferred to the blade using pair gears which are oriented at a 90-degree angle.
 This setup of gear position will reduce the speed of the blade normally in the neighborhood of 4500 RPM speed, but it also increases torque.
 Hence this motor position will lead to a longer saw, with a heavyweight design.

 There are many expectations about the 6 1/2 and 7 1/4 circular saw worm drive but it is large.
 The difference between a sidewinder and a worm drive is that a sidewinder drive will have the blade on the right side whereas the worm drive saw will have the blade on its left side.
-Based on whether you work on the right hand or left hand, using these drives will sightlines and working habits.
+Based on whether you use your right or left hand when operating a chainsaw, using these drives will affect sightlines and working habits.